 How will you ensure that pupils are not in danger when using social networking sites?

-It is possible to block access to certain sites within school on iPads in the same way that it has been with PCs.
+It is possible to monitor and block access to certain sites on iPads in the same way that it has been with PCs.
+This is the case both when a pupil in in school as well as at home.
 We also have a duty of care to continue to educate pupils so that they understand the risks associated with social media and use it safely and positively.

 What if pupils use the iPad to photograph each other without permission?